Congratulations on the completion of your thesis/dissertation!

 Use the thesis/dissertation formatting guide and sample below to prepare your thesis/dissertation to meet formatting requirements.
 It must meet these requirements to be accepted by the Graduate School.

 Please note that these are visual aids for your reference.
-The Graduate School does not provide any templates (such as those for LaTeX).
 If you need assistance with your word processing software, we recommend using online tutorials designed for your software.

 The formatting guide covers the following topics: